AKafer/instructions_control/frontend/README.md

 # ToDo
 1) add validation for empty fields at login page
 2) add validation for email and date at user form
+3) go to start page if unauthorized user